kachun8051/ATWD2_Angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.3.

+## Server side

+The server side is PHP programming refering to [https://github.com/kachun8051/ATWD_Project_2021.git](https://github.com/kachun8051/ATWD_Project_2021.git)

+## Deployment

+When you downloaded the codes and open folder by Visual Studio Code, please input: npm install in terminal to fetch the required library.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.